Usain Bolt: 'No hard feelings' after losing Olympic gold

 In January, the International Olympic Committee announced it had disqualified Carter after a reanalysis of the sprinter's urine and blood samples from Beijing resulted in a positive test for the prohibited substance methylhexaneamine.

-At last summer's Rio Olympics, Bolt cemented his status as an all-time great by becoming the only man to win all three sprint events at three Olympic Games -- but the decision to punish the Caribbean island's relay team now leaves him with eight Olympic golds.
+At last August's Rio Olympics, Bolt cemented his status as an all-time great by becoming the only man to win all three sprint events at three Olympic Games -- but the decision to punish the Caribbean island's relay team now leaves him with eight Olympic golds.

-The loss of his 2008 sprint relay gold had not, said Bolt, changed his mind about retiring at the end of this season.
+The loss of that 2008 medal has not, the 30-year-old says, changed his mind about retiring at the end of this season.

 "If it had come before the Olympics, maybe it would have taken a little bit away from me and I would have thought about it," he said of competing at Tokyo 2020.